duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 To make your life in R easier, there is a great (and free!) program called RStudio that you also downloaded and used during [set up]({{ page.root }}/setup.html).
 As we work today, we'll use features that are available in RStudio for writing and running code, managing projects, installing packages, getting help, and much more.
 It is important to remember that R and RStudio are different, but complementary programs.
 You need R to use RStudio.

-> ## The tidyverse vs Base R
-> If you've used R before, you may have learned commands that are different than the ones we will be using during this workshop.
-We will be focusing on functions from the [tidyverse](https://www.tidyverse.org/).
-The "tidyverse" is a collection of R packages that have been designed to work well together and offer many convenient features that do not come with a fresh install of R (aka "base R").
-These packages are very popular and have a lot of developer support including many staff members from RStudio.
-These functions generally help you to write code that is easier to read and maintain.
-We believe learning these tools will help you become more productive more quickly.
-{: .callout}

 To get started, we'll spend a little time getting familiar with the RStudio environment and setting it up to suit your tastes.
 When you start RStudio, you'll have three panels.

 <img src="{{ page.root }}/fig/r-plotting/initial_rstudio.png" width="700"/>